How To Become A Freelance Pattern Cutter

 Be Confident With Your Pricing.

 New freelancers tend to be very unsure about their pricing.
 They will often say that their hourly rate ranges from one lower figure to another higher figure.
-What that tell me is that they are perfectly willing to work for the lower figure – Or less.
+Lets say from £20 to £30 per hour.
+What that tells the client is that you are perfectly willing to work for the lower figure – Or less.

 You need to figure out what YOUR rate is, and be confident about that rate.
 That doesnt mean that you cant agree a lower rate, but always have in mind what your lowest rate actually is.